Last Updated on August 28, 2023

 By Jim Ferri

-Standing on the deck of Grand Circle Cruises’ MS River Harmony early on a quiet October morning, I was looking at the smoke wafting from the chimneys of little houses along the shore as we slid silently along the Danube.
+Standing on the deck of my riverboat sliding silently up the Danube on a quiet October morning, I was looking at the smoke wafting from the chimneys of little houses along the shore.
+I was mesmerized by the scene.

-And just as we crossed the German-Austrian border there it was, a little Bavarian city clinging to the riverbank, postcard-perfect in the light autumn haze.
-But it wouldn’t be until I stepped ashore that I’d experience the extent of its Old-World charm.
+And then, just as we crossed the German-Austrian border there it was, a lovely, little Bavarian city clinging to the riverbank.
+Like the houses we had passed, it too was postcard-perfect, an Old-World scene rising up out of the light autumn haze on the river.
+It wouldn’t be until I stepped ashore, however, that I’d realize the extent of its Old-World charm.

 After looking at the high-water markings on the exterior of the Rathaus, however, it soon became apparent that the location proved not only strategic but also problematic since this confluence also resulted in major flooding over the centuries.
-(The highest occurred in 1501 and the latest just this past June, although everything has returned to normal now).
+(The highest occurred in 1501).

-The Rathaus is a focus point for tourists in Passau (there’s a beautifully painted Assembly Room inside that you can visit) and many tours seem to start here.
-Outside I saw a young tour guide dressed as Empress Elisabeth of Austria, also known as Sissi, who passed through Passau on her way to Vienna to be married to Franz Joseph I. Later that day I saw her with a group of young students in the Residenzplatz.
+The Rathaus is a focus point for tourists in Passau, Germany (there’s a beautifully painted Assembly Room inside that you can visit) and many tours seem to start here.
+Outside I saw a young tour guide dressed as Empress Elisabeth of Austria, also known as Sissi, who passed through Passau on her way to Vienna to be married to Franz Joseph I.

 It was one of the prettiest parts of Passau, lined with multicolored buildings and little stores and shops (including a chutney shop with a sampling table out front), bakeries (with a large variety of cakes and strudels), and cafes (the funky little Café Bar Centrale, filled with all sorts of stuff, seemed to have been snatched right out of the 19th century).
 Like a platoon of Pied Pipers they all enticed me up the street and I meandered in and out of them for an hour or so.

-There were a number of other things I could have done in Passau – visit the Veste Oberhaus (the former castle of the prince-bishops and now a regional museum), the well-regarded Passauer Glass Museum, the Old Bishop’s Residence, etc.) but I decided instead to just continue my aimless wandering.
+There were a number of other things I could have done in Passau, Germany – visit the Veste Oberhaus (the former castle of the prince-bishops and now a regional museum), the well-regarded Passauer Glass Museum, the Old Bishop’s Residence, etc.) but I decided instead to just continue my aimless wandering.

 When I finally turned back in the direction of the ship, after a few blocks I came across Höllgasse, a narrow lane that paralleled the river.
 A line of multicolored painted cobblestones running down the center of the lane had caught my eye and I decided to follow them back towards the Rathaus.